cdktf/cdktf-provider-launchdarkly/docs/segment.csharp.md

 The unique key that references the segment.

+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.2/docs/resources/segment#key Segment#key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.16.0/docs/resources/segment#key Segment#key}

 ---